Stanisław Haller

-Stanisław Haller de Hallenburg (26 April 1872 – April 1940) was a Polish politician and general who was murdered in the Katyn massacre.
-He was a cousin of General Józef Haller von Hallenburg.
+Stanisław Haller (de Hallenburg; 26 April 1872 – Spring 1940) was a Polish politician and general who was murdered in the Katyn massacre.
+He was the cousin of General Józef Haller.

 Life

 Between 1894 and 1918 Haller served in the Austro-Hungarian Army.
 Among other military functions, he was commandant of Fortress Kraków.

 In 1918 he joined the renascent Polish Army.
 During the Polish-Soviet War he contributed to the defeat of Budionny's army and its expulsion beyond the Bug River.
-In 1919-1920, 1923–25 and in May 1926 he was Chief of the Polish General Staff.
+In 1919–1920, 1923–25 and in May 1926 he was Chief of the Polish General Staff.
 After 1926 he was placed in retirement as a political opponent of the new regime headed by Józef Piłsudski.

-Katyn
+Death

-In 1939 he was arrested by the Soviets and placed in a POW camp in Starobielsk.
-Along with other Polish POWs, he was murdered by the NKVD in April 1940, just before his sixty-eighth birthday, near Kharkov, in the Katyn Massacres.
+In 1939 he was arrested by the Soviets after their attack on Poland and placed in a POW camp in Starobielsk.
+Along with other Polish POWs, he was murdered by the NKVD in April 1940, just before his sixty-eighth birthday, in Piatykhatky near Kharkov, in what is collectively called the Katyn Massacre.